Maanshan Nuclear Power Plant: 2010

 The Unit 3 of the power plant was shut down on 16 November 2010 to undergo the EOC-19 outage after running in full cycle continuously, safely and stably for 539 days.

 2015

-One reactor of the plant was shutdown on 27 April 2015 after its auxiliary step-down transformer was caught on fire.
+One reactor of the plant was shut down on 27 April 2015 after its auxiliary step-down transformer caught on fire.

 One reactor of the plant was shut down to undergo an overhaul from 9 November 2015 to 7 December 2015 to replace fuel rods and maintain electrical equipment.
-The overhaul will also include expanding the DC battery capacity for supplying emergency power for safety equipment from 8 hours to 24 hours.
+The overhaul also included expanding the DC battery capacity for supplying emergency power for safety equipment from 8 hours to 24 hours.

 2017

-The plant cooling water pump experienced malfunction on 24 January 2017 causing the shutdown of the plant reactor.
+A plant cooling water pump experienced malfunction on 24 January 2017 causing the shutdown of the plant reactor.
 A safe half mechanism was activated after the trip.

 On 23 July 2017, the second nuclear reactor coolant system of the plant failed and electricity generation was interrupted at 1:10 a.m.
 The damage was resolved the next day.

+2025

+On 13 May 2025, the Legislative Yuan passed a bill permitting nuclear power plant operators to apply for a 20-year license renewal of active power plants.
+However, President Lai Ching-te stated that the No. 2 reactor at the Maanshan Nuclear Power Plant was to be shut down as scheduled, as it could not be restarted without undergoing a substantial review process.
+Maanshan's second reactor was fully disconnected on 17 May 2025.
+A referendum on Maanshan's closure was approved by the Legislative Yuan on 20 May 2025.
+The referendum was defeated on 23 August 2025, as the number of votes in favor of the motion fell short of the threshold of a quarter of the eligible voters.